โšกElectrical Circuits and Systems I

 Self-Check Questions

 1. You know a resistor's power rating and its resistance value.
-Which two formulas could you use to find the maximum safe voltage and current?
+Which two formulas give you the maximum safe voltage and current?

 2. Why does doubling the current through a resistor quadruple the power dissipation, while doubling the voltage across it also quadruples power?
 Which formula reveals each relationship?

 4. A technician measures 12V across a component and 2A through it.
-Using only Ohm's Law and the basic power formula, calculate resistance and power—then verify your power answer using one of the derived formulas.
+Calculate resistance and power using Ohm's Law and the basic power formula, then verify your power answer with a derived formula.

-5. You're designing a circuit and need to select a resistor that will dissipate exactly 5W when connected to a 10V source.
+5. You need a resistor that dissipates exactly 5W when connected to a 10V source.
 Which formula gives you the required resistance directly, and what value do you get?